denniscwylie/sarks/sarks_vignette.md

 [1] "26" "28" "24" "21" "22" "25" "20" "29" "27"
 ```

-Note that the 9 suffixes in iCenteredWindowSuffixes derive from come from 9 of the 10
+Note that the 9 suffixes in `iCenteredWindowSuffixes` derive from come from 9 of the 10
 higher-scoring sequences (all but "23").
-This is not an accident: since the motif "CATACT-
+This is not an accident: since the motif
-GAGA" is only present in high-scoring sequences, the suffixes starting with "CATACTGAGA"
+"CATACTGAGA" is only present in high-scoring sequences, the suffixes starting with
-must derive from blocks associated with high-scoring sequences.
-Thus the average score
+"CATACTGAGA" must derive from blocks associated with high-scoring sequences.
+Thus the
-of the sequences contributing the suffixes specified by iCenteredWindowSuffixes must be
+average score of the sequences contributing the suffixes specified by
-high (value of 1) as well.
+`iCenteredWindowSuffixes` must be high (value of 1) as well.

 The SArKS algorithm turns this around to identify motifs by hunting for windows in the
-sorted suffix list where the average score of the corresponding sourceBlock sequences is
+sorted suffix list where the average score of the corresponding `sourceBlock` sequences is
 high.

-The windowed column of the peaks output contains the average sourceBlock sequence
+The `windowed` column of the `peaks` output contains the average `sourceBlock` sequence
-scores for the windows centered around each sorted suffix position i and extending to both
+scores for the windows centered around each sorted suffix position `i` and extending to both
-the left and right by halfWindow=4 positions.
+the left and right by `halfWindow`=4 positions.
 These average values are also referred to as
 ŷi in Wylie et al. [2019]; a vector containing all of these values can be obtained from the
-object sarks:
+object `sarks`:

 ```R
 yhat <- sarks$getYhat()